An introduction to matrix convex sets and free spectrahedra: -irreducible pencils and the Gleichstellensatz D-irreducible pencils and the Gleichstellensatz

-\begin{rem} In [K] M. Kummer has given an example of an RZ-polynomial $f$ such that no power of $f$ can be written as the level $1$-determinant of a monic linear pencil but such that an RZ-polynomial $g$ exists with the connected component of $g^{-1}(\R \setminus \{0\})$ around $0$ is containing the connected component of $f^{-1}(\R \setminus \{0\})$ around $0$ and $fg$ is the level $1$-determinant of a monic linear pencil $L$. \\ This example shows that the converse of \Cref{rirr} is not true, i.e. the determinant of a monic linear pencil in lower levels can have a larger number of irreducible factors than it has in higher levels.
-Otherwise \Cref{ald} would imply that a power of $f$ can be written as a determinant of a monic linear pencil. \\ The generalized Lax-conjecture is equivalent to the fact that for every RZ-polynomial $f$ we can find $g$ as above such that $fg$ can be written as a determinant of a linear pencil (see [K]).
-While at first sight our results might point towards a negative answer to the Lax-conjecture, this remark shows that this is not the case. \end{rem}
+\begin{rem} \autoref{rirr} showed that the number of irreducible factors of the determinant of a monic linear pencil regarded as a commutative polynomial on a fixed level $k$ is decreasing as a function of $k$.
+We are going to justify why this function is not always constant. \\[0.2cm] In \cite{K} P. Br\"{a}nd\'{e}n has given an example of an RZ-polynomial $p$ such that no power of $f$ can be written as the level $1$-determinant of a monic linear pencil but such that an RZ-polynomial $q$ exists such that the connected component of $q^{-1}(\R \setminus \{0\})$ around $0$ is containing the connected component of $p^{-1}(\R \setminus \{0\})$ around $0$ and $pq$ is the level $1$-determinant of a monic linear pencil $\ml$.
+Set $f_k=\det_k \ml(\mathcal{X})$ \\[0.2cm] Write $p=p^{1}...p^{s}$ and $q=q^{1}...q^{t}$ as products of irreducible polynomials.
+Assume now that each $f_k$ was a product of $s+t$ irreducible polynomials.
+Then we could write $f_k=p^{1}_k...p^{s}_kq^{1}_k...q^{t}_k$ with $p^{j}_k$ and $q^{j}_k$ irreducible such that $p^{i}_1=p^{i}$, $q^{i}_1=q^{i}$ and $p^{j}_k|_{\S^g(\ell)}=p^{j}_\ell$, $q^{j}_k|_{\S^g(\ell)}=q^{j}_\ell$ for $\ell \leq k$.
+Now \autoref{dedecomp} in connection with \autoref{ald} would imply all the $p^{i}_1$ and $q^{i}_1$ are level $1$-determinants of monic linear pencils. \\[0.2cm] The generalized Lax-conjecture is equivalent to the fact that for every RZ-polynomial $p$ with associated convex set $C_p$ we can find a RZ-polynomial $q$ as above such that $C_p \subseteq C_q$ and $pq$ can be written as the level $1$ determinant of a monic linear pencil (see \cite{K}). \\[0.2cm] In case that $p$ is an irreducible RZ-polynomial that cannot be written as the level $1$ determinant of a monic linear pencil and $q$ is a RZ-polynomial of minimal degree such that $pq=\det_1 \ml(\mathcal{X})$ and $C_p \subseteq C_q$, the results from this chapter imply that $\det_k \ml(\mathcal{X})$ is irreducible for big $k$. \end{rem}